bahim22/work/Docs_Py/pyinfo3.md

 (<class 'str'>, <class 'str'>, <class 'str'>)
 ```

-#### Some types do not have built-in names, so they must be imported:
+#### Some types do not have built-in names, so they must be imported

 ```python
 from types import FunctionType, MethodType, LambdaType, GeneratorType, ModuleType
 ```